yiphei/yif-AI/encoder_decoder_transformer/README.md

 <figure>
     <img src="assets/diagram.png"
          alt="diagram">
     <figcaption><em>From the Attention is All You Need paper.
-The modern encoder-decoder is largely the same as the one above, with the major difference being the relocation of Add & Norm component to before attention and feed forward.</em></figcaption>
+The modern encoder-decoder remains largely the same as the one above, with the major difference being the relocation of Add & Norm component to before attention and feed forward blocks.</em></figcaption>
 </figure>

-The parallelization simply has the following as a single layer that's stacked N times.
+The parallelization simply has the following as a single layer that's stacked $N$ times.

 <figure>
     <img src="assets/new_diagram.png"